knnarro/django-pretty-response/README.md

   }
 }
 ```
-## Usage
+## Install
+`$ pip install django-pretty-response`

-Add `django_pretty_response.middleware.ResponseMiddleware` to the end your MIDDLEWARE in settings.py.
+Then add `django_pretty_response.middleware.ResponseMiddleware` to the end your MIDDLEWARE in settings.py.
 ```python
 MIDDLEWARE = [
     "django.middleware.security.SecurityMiddleware",